chewonit/cs3213-visual-ide-team20/README.md

 Run `grunt serve` to open the project in your browser.
 While `grunt serve` is running, any code changes made will automatically be reflected in the browser.

+### Installing Additional JavaScript Libraries

+Many JavaScript libraries have a Bower package available.
+In those cases, you can check if the project's source tree has a `bower.json`, or use `bower search <library name>`.

+If the library can be found in Bower's repositories, simply install with `bower install --save <library name>`.
+The next time Grunt is run, the script will be automagically included in HTML.

+However, if the library is not available via Bower, you can drop it into the `js/` subdirectory and manually include it in HTML.